Fraud can take many forms. And it can happen when you’re using an ATM or self-service payment kiosk.

 A card skimming device is a piece of equipment fraudsters attach over card readers at ATMs or self-service payment kiosks at gas pumps, parking garages and elsewhere.

-Link said that Dupaco will notify all of its members who used the machines during the suspected time period and re-issue their debit/ATM cards.
-Meanwhile, ATM transaction processer Shazam will notify financial institutions of non-members who used the ATM.
+If a card skimmer is found on a Dupaco ATM, the credit union will notify all of its members who used the machines during the suspected time period and re-issue their debit cards.
+ATM transaction processer Shazam will notify financial institutions of non-members who used the ATM.

 Monitor your credit report